coop-rs/allow/README.md

 (The tests do have many more dependencies.
 So don't judge its speed by `cargo test`, but by `cargo build`.)

+## Crates, crates.io and GIT
+This project consists of three crates.
+Two of them will soon be (TODO update) on crates.io: `allow` and `allow_internal`.
+The third one, `allow_tests`, is not on crates.io, and it is for testing only.

+They are all under the same [GIT repo](https://github.com/coop-rs/allow), which simplifies maintenance.

 ## Help, please

 - Compilation **failure** tests, preferrably with [ui_test](https://github.com/oli-obk/ui_test), or